sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

 |Regexp|Text, File| Uses regular expressions to validate text |
 |Size|all|The specific size or number of dimensions|

-Some primitives will set default values (unless user provides something more specific).
+Some primitives will set default values for some validators (unless user provides something more specific).
 This includes:
 - _Integer_: if the class is an integer class, the appropriate *Minimum* and *Maximum* values will be set (e.g., `uint8` sets the minimum to 0 and the maximum to 255).
-- _Categorical_ sets the *Enum* validator to the provided names.

 ### Decorators
 Decorators add metadata but do not perform any validation on user-provided values.